11ty/eleventy-plugin-bundle/README.md

 ## Usage

-The following shortcodes are included in this plugin:
+The following shortcodes are provided by this plugin:

 * `css`, `js`, and `html` to add code to a bundle.
 * `getBundle` and `getBundleFileUrl` to get bundled code.